ConcordUSA/engineering-core-values/practices/refactoring/readme.md

 #### Technical Debt and Causes

-Technical debt reflects the implied cost of reworking code caused by choosing an easy solution instead of a better more involved approach.
+Technical debt reflects the implied cost of reworking code caused by choosing a quick and easy solution instead of a better more involved approach.
 Technical debt is one of the main reasons you would want to refactor code, with the main culprits being:

 1. Business pressure